 First-year residents develop core skills caring for acutely ill patients while rotating in inpatient pediatric medicine, neonatology, and emergency medicine.
 Additionally, they rotate in the newborn nursery to learn to care for well infants and attend deliveries, and complete subspecialty rotations to gain early experiences in these fields and inform career decision-making.
 The community health rotation and a longitudinal experience in the continuity clinic setting provides opportunities for coordination of care, continuous quality improvement activities, and community engagement.
 Finally, each resident will have a scholarship rotation that will continue throughout each year of the program, allowing residents to have dedicated time to work on their scholarly pursuits.

-Second year residents focus on the ambulatory setting, allowing them to become proficient in acute and preventive care for patients while receiving training in the diversity of subspecialties important for a future in pediatrics.
-Key rotations include developmental pediatrics, adolescent medicine, individualized electives, and subspecialty experiences.
-The longitudinal continuity clinic experience continues, and residents are encouraged to acquire an in-depth understanding of patient management in general pediatrics and among various subspecialties.
+Second-year residents focus on building on medical knowledge and skills developed in the first year and implementing goals from your individualized learning plan.
+Key rotations include developmental pediatrics, adolescent medicine NICU, PICU and many other subspecialties, with an emphasis of residents as educators, permitting flexibility to individualize curriculum based on career and scholarship goals.
+Second-year residents will be encouraged to develop continuity of care with their patients in the ambulatory setting and acquire an in-depth understanding of patient management among various subspecialties.
 Finally, residents complete rotations in pediatric critical care and hematology/oncology in order to maintain and build upon core skills developed in the first year.

 Residents as Educator (RAE) is a unique PGY-2 rotation within our program.
 During this rotation, the RAE begins to understand the role of the clinical educator in academic medicine.
 As such, the RAE develops a toolbox of clinical and didactic teaching skills, as outlined below.
 In addition, the RAE explores and apply key concepts in educational theory, curriculum development, and assessment in the following: